apache/dubbo-website/content/en/overview/mannual/golang-sdk/refer/generic.md

 type: docs
 weight: 2
 ---
-{{% alert title="Deprecation Warning" color="warning" %}}
-dubbo-go generic invocation is only applicable to the dubbo2 protocol, not the triple protocol
-{{% /alert %}}

 Generic invocation is a special way of calling in Dubbo-Go that allows intermediary nodes to pass call information without interface information, commonly used in testing and gateway scenarios.
-Generic invocation supports both Dubbo and Triple protocols, but currently, the serialization scheme only supports Hessian.
+Generic invocation supports both Dubbo and Triple protocols.
+When creating a generic service via `client.NewGenericService`, Hessian2 is used as the default transport serialization.

 ## Background